Offshore wind and fishing activities: is co-location possible?

 Scallops are the third most valuable species in UK fisheries, with landings worth £63 million in 2022 (MMO, 2023).
 King scallops make up the majority of this, and in comparison, the UK queen scallop fishery was worth £1.8 million in 2022.
 Given its relatively small size, there is little data available on queen scallop stocks, and limited management measures in place to ensure the stocks are sustainably fished.

-The need for sustainable fishing of queen scallop has been recognised by Defra; to address this, a queen scallop Fisheries Management Plan development process has begun.
+The need for sustainable fishing of queen scallop has been recognised by the Department for Environment, Food & Rural Affairs (Defra); to address this, a queen scallop Fisheries Management Plan development process is underway, and a public consultation has been launched.

 As stated in the JFS, Fisheries Management Plans (FMPs) play a key role in the UK’s commitment to sustainable fishing, as the basis for managing fishing activity so the harvesting of fish stocks remains within sustainable levels.